JerboaDance/Website/_performances/Embrace.md

         id: /assets/performances/AnimalNature/header.jpg
         featured: [RenadoTozer, AndresLopez]
 ---
-Join us for a night of celebration, entertainment, and physicality.
+Jerboa delights with another cabaret filled with entertainment and physicality.
 We will dazzle you with dance, music, acrobatics, circus, and burlesque.
-Jerboa will take you on a journey from the jazz club to the apocalypse and tackle themes like the abuse of power and gender identity.
+Join us on a journey from the jazz club to the apocalypse while we explore power and gender.
 Come embrace life in all its weirdness with these fantastic performers.

-All the evening performances will be followed by a jazz and swing afterparty so stay to meet the performers and dance.
+All evening performances will be followed by a jazz and swing afterparty so stay to meet the performers and dance.

 **VIP tickets $50 presale, $60 at the door**
 Front row seats, champagne, and chocolate included